 On August 27, 2021 a group RRSP program was approved for salaried employees of the Company.
 Participation is optional.
-The Company matches contributions made by participating employees to the RRSP program by up to 3% of their base salary.
+During the year ended December 31, 2024, the Company matched contributions made by participating employees to the RRSP program by up to 3% of their base salary.

-Other than matching contributions to the RRSP program as described above (which amounts are included in the column entitled "Value of all other compensation" in the table entitled "Table of compensation excluding compensation securities for year ended December 31, 2023"), the Company does not provide retirement benefits for NEOs.
+Other than matching contributions to the RRSP program as described above (which amounts are included in the column entitled "Value of all other compensation" in the table entitled "Table of compensation excluding compensation securities for year ended December 31, 2024"), the Company does not provide retirement benefits for NEOs.